 HerStory

-Embracing Wellness began as a wellness blog in 2020 and later evolved into a Washington, DC-based therapy practice dedicated to healing, authenticity, and community care.
-As a Bronx native, I’ve witnessed both the pervasive pain and the powerful resilience that shape our lived experiences.
-Across my journey through New York City, London, Pittsburgh, New Haven, and now DC, I’ve learned that healing begins when we are allowed to be seen, heard, and vulnerable.
+As a Bronx native, I have witnessed both the profound pain and extraordinary resilience that shape our communities and lived experiences.
+Across my journey through New York City, London, Pittsburgh, New Haven, and Washington, DC, I’ve learned that healing often begins the moment we feel safe enough to be fully seen.

-As historically oppressed people, we’ve often been taught to survive by masking our pain; to appear strong, stoic, and unshaken.
 Embracing Wellness was created as a space to lay those burdens down, to reconnect with self, and to honor every part of our humanity.
-By embracing our vulnerability, we embrace wellness and open the door to transformative, liberatory healing.

 Verified by Psychology Today logo with a red check mark.